Embird Embroidery Software

 Aligned to common grid

-Merge Half Lines.
-Crosses are formed from half lines that meet in the center of the cross.
-Some half lines are collinear and can be merged to decrease the stitch count.
-However, this may affect the uniform texture of the stitches.
+Merge Half Lines - Crosses are constructed from half lines that intersect at the center.
+Collinear half lines can be merged to reduce the overall stitch count.
+Note that while this optimization improves efficiency, it may subtly alter the uniform texture of the finished embroidery.

 Mesh - Cross stitch - half lines